angulartist/hashtagsbattle/README.md

 - First of, there's a tweets listener built with [Tweepy](https://tweepy.readthedocs.io) which retrieves tweets sent back by the Twitter API.
 It does some basic cleaning and filtering before publishing them to a [Pub/Sub](https://cloud.google.com/pubsub/docs/overview) topic, which is basically a messaging bus.
 The listener is running on a [Google App Engine](https://cloud.google.com/appengine/) instance.

 - Then, there's a little [Express](https://expressjs.com/) server using [SocketIO](https://socket.io/).
 This application is also running on App Engine.
 There's an endpoint receiving Pub/Sub push messages and emiting events through a web socket.
+A portion of the data is cached in a [Redis](https://redislabs.com) instance.

 - The heart of my project is the [Apache-Beam](https://beam.apache.org/) streaming processing pipeline running on the [Cloud Dataflow](https://cloud.google.com/dataflow) runner.
 This pipeline consumes events sent by the source Pub/Sub topic and it does some data transformations (grouping, counting, filtering, batching...) before sending back the pre-aggregated output to another Pub/Sub topic.
 I'm playing with some windows and some triggers to achieve a quite low-latency.